4Geeks logo

 Why implementing Token Based Authentication

-There are several ways to create an authentication layer in web applications but we are going to be focusing today in Token Based Authentication because of several reasons:
+There are several ways to create an authentication layer in web applications, but we are going to be focusing today in Token Based Authentication for several reasons:

 • Easy to implement.